blegas78/chaos/docs/streamSetup.md

 ### OBS Overlay Colors
 The defualt colors are boring web-default blue/white colors.
 You can make use of OBS filters to change the appearance.
 Unfortunately you cannot pick specific colors, but you can at least match your stream branding.
-Here is an example of a Color Corection filter to change the color scheme to more of a Twitch-purple.
+Here is an example of a Color Correction filter to change the color scheme to more of a Twitch-purple.

 ![OBS Filter](https://github.com/blegas78/chaos/blob/main/docs/images/obs.png?raw=true)